Please wait. Due to its content this page might take a while to load...

 If you are adding a "Multi License" item a pop-up will ask how many licenses should be applied.
 The number of licenses depends on the number of dongles used and will result in the multiple number of Video Layers, Camera and Output layers.
-Hence, whilst a normal Player STD consists of 2 Video Layers and 1 render output (1 Camera + 1 Output), the same Player started with two dongles will have 4 Video Layers and 2 render outputs.
 See the Product Overview for more information regarding the layer and output count.

 Please note that starting a system with multiple licenses is only possible for certain Players and requires absolutely identical dongles.
-Differences can be an additional Widget Designer license, or supporting version 4.x
+Differences can be an additional Widget Designer license, or supporting older versions.

-If you are starting to program a show and the Client systems are already connected you may drag them from the Assets tab instead.
+If you are starting to program a show and the Client systems are already connected you can either confirm to add them automatically or drag them manually from the Assets tab instead.